AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

    - **This account** - Specify a user name and password (domain\account) to connect to PI Data Archive.

-   **Note:** The service account used to run the PI to Data Hub Service requires Administrator privileges.
-Read access to the PIARCDATA Security and PIPOINT Security tables, the PI points and data to be transferred, and the AF server, elements, and attribute data is required.
+   **Note:** The service account requires read access to the PIARCDATA Security and PIPOINT Security tables, the PI points and data to be transferred, and the AF server, elements, and attribute data.

 1. Select **Install**.